domesticatedviking/skinnydip/README.md

 With love to the Prusa Community Forum and its incredible admin team. http://facebook.com/groups/prusacommunity

-# This tool is quite experimental, and probably always will be.
+# This tool is quite experimental.
+It is still being tested, and bugs are still being collected.
 Use it at your own risk!
 Tested with the following versions of Slic3r PE:
 * 1.41.2+linux64
 * 1.42.0-alpha7+linux64